apigovau/national-api-design-standards/sections/api-response.md

 A top-level member or root element is not required for a UI/experience, functional or 'private' API response document unless the request is unsuccessful, in which case an ‘errors‘ collection - an array of error objects - SHOULD be returned, as outlined in the Error Handling section of this standard.

-### Operations on a Canonical Business Resource Instance
+### Operations on a Business Information Resource Instance

-A canonical business resource response document SHOULD contain at least one of the following top-level members:
+A canonical business information resource response document SHOULD contain at least one of the following top-level members:

 | Status | Top-Level Member |
 | --- | --- |